 Once again, a console under-cuts Blu-ray players

 To be clear, the support for 4K resolution does not have an impact on games.
 They will render with the same frame buffer as before.
-The update simply means that, unlike the original, the Xbox One S is capable of native 4K output for the interface, as well as media.
+But unlike the original system, the Xbox One S is capable of native 4K output for the interface, as well as media.
 You can play 4K, HDR Blu-rays on that fancy new UltraHD television you purchased, or you can load up Netflix for 4K streaming.

 Support for 4K is largely unnoticed once you turn it on – and that’s a good thing.
 You can set the Xbox One S to 4K output and leave it there without worrying about your source content.
 4K movies look just as detailed as you would expect, but games – which, again, still render at whatever resolution they were originally designed for – look as good as they would on a 1080p display.
 Even Hyper Light Drifter’s pixel-art style looked razor-sharp.